pkdone/mongo-utils/README.md

 # mongo-utils
-Place to put random personal scripts and tools for MongoDB
+A place to hold random personal scripts and tools for MongoDB, in case any are of use to others.